Booz Allen Hamilton: 21st century

 Booz Allen office, Washington, D.C.

-Bloomberg named it "the world's most profitable spy organization".
+Bloomberg named Booz Allen "the world's most profitable spy organization".
 According to an Information Week piece from 2002, Booz Allen had "more than one thousand former intelligence officers on its staff."
 According to its own website, the company employs more than 10,000 personnel who have cleared TS/SCI background checks.

 In 2006, at the request of the Article 29 Working Party (an advisory group to the European Commission), the American Civil Liberties Union (ACLU) and Privacy International (PI) investigated the U.S. government's SWIFT surveillance program, and Booz Allen's role therein.
 The ACLU and PI filed a memo at the end of their investigation, which called into question the ethics and legality of a government contractor (in this case Booz Allen) acting as auditors of a government program, when that contractor is heavily involved with those same agencies on other contracts.
 The basic statement was that a conflict of interest may exist.
 Beyond that, the implication was also made that Booz Allen may be complicit in a program (electronic surveillance of SWIFT) that may be deemed illegal by the European Commission.

 A June 28, 2007 article in The Washington Post related how a United States Department of Homeland Security contract with Booz Allen increased from $2 million to more than $70 million through two no-bid contracts, one occurring after the DHS's legal office had advised DHS not to continue the contract until after a review.
 A Government Accountability Office (GAO) report on the contract characterized it as not well-planned and lacking any measure for assuring valuable work to be completed.
 Elaine Duke, the department's chief procurement officer, acknowledged the problems with the Booz Allen contract, but said those matters have been resolved.
 She defended a decision to issue a second no-bid contract in 2005 as necessary to keep an essential intelligence operation running until a competition could be held.

 In 2008, the commercial arm of Booz Allen split off to form Booz & Company.
 In 2013, Booz & Company was acquired by PwC and renamed as Strategy&.
 Since then, Booz Allen has re-entered commercial markets.
 In 2010, Booz Allen went public with an initial public offering of 14,000,000 shares at $17 per share.
 In 2012, Booz Allen purchased the Defense Systems Engineering & Support division of ARINC, adding approximately 1,000 new employees to its roster.
 In 2014, Booz Allen acquired Epidemico.